North Complex Fire: Claremont Fire

-The Claremont Fire was spotted around 9:00 AM PDT on August 17.
+The Claremont Fire was spotted around 9:00 a.m.
+PDT on August 17.
 The fire originated along Claremont Creek, a tributary of the Middle Fork just south of Quincy, and quickly jumped the ridge northwards towards American Valley.
 On August 20 an evacuation advisory was issued for East Quincy which was quickly changed to a mandatory evacuation for East Quincy and residents along Quincy-La Porte Road.
 On August 22 the fire jumped California State Route 70 at the Massack Rest Area southeast of Quincy.
 On August 23, aided by high winds, the fire began advancing rapidly east forcing Spring Garden and Greenhorn to be evacuated.
 The fire threatened State Route 70 and the Union Pacific Railroad tracks, shutting both down intermittently for several days.

 On August 27, the Claremont Fire was at 20,697 acre and 47 percent contained.
 Mandatory evacuations were lifted in East Quincy, but with continued strong west winds, Greenhorn and Sloat to the east were evacuated on August 28.
 On August 30 crews conducted backfire operations on the eastern side of the fire and prevented it from spreading towards Spring Garden and Cromberg.
 On September 1 mandatory evacuations were lifted for Quincy-La Porte Road.
 On September 5, with fire activity much lower on the eastern sides, evacuation orders were lifted for Spring Garden, Greenhorn, Sloat and Cromberg.
 On the morning of August 31, the North Complex Fire was at 22780 acre, and 59 percent contained.
 On the morning of September 4 it had grown to 24330 acre, and containment had dropped to 49 percent.

 Bear Fire

-The Bear Fire was also spotted around 9:00 AM on August 17, in the Middle Fork canyon west of the Claremont Fire near the Pacific Crest Trail.
+The Bear Fire was also spotted around 9:00 a.m. on August 17, in the Middle Fork canyon west of the Claremont Fire near the Pacific Crest Trail.
 The fire started in rough, roadless country along the Wild and Scenic section of the Middle Fork.
 An effort was made to staff the fire on August 18, but an increase in fire activity forced fire crews to withdraw.
 After that point, because of limited firefighting resources, the Bear Fire was left unstaffed because it wasn't immediately a threat to people or property, it was in steep, rugged terrain, and resources were scarce due to the fires burning across the state.
 Efforts were concentrated on the Claremont Fire.
 By August 23, it was at 1661 acre.
 On August 26, some areas around Bucks Lake were placed under evacuation advisory due to increased fire activity on the Bear Fire.
 Crews also were working on containment line to the northeast as the fire expanded slightly towards Quincy.
 By August 31 it had grown to 9570 acre, and was still 0 percent contained.
 On the morning of September 4 it was at 12154 acre, and was 29 percent contained.